wmax/ac-multiposter/README.md

 pnpm dev
 ```

-Visit http://localhost:5173 and use the “Sign In” menu in the header to authenticate with Google or Microsoft.
+Visit https://localhost:5173 and use the "Sign In" menu in the header to authenticate with Google or Microsoft.

+**Note:** Your browser may show a security warning about the self-signed certificate.
+This is expected - click "Advanced" and "Proceed to localhost" to continue.

 ## 5) Grant yourself access (roles/claims)